Fashion retailer Primark was today (Aug 25) given approval for its long-awaited flagship new store on Scotland’s most famous shopping street.

 “We have looked holistically at the development to create a more coherent structure to this block on Princes Street, which restores the historic footprint of the site.

 “For the first time, the public will now have access to the upper levels of the building, which will command spectacular and iconic views across Waverley Valley to Edinburgh Castle.”

 Primark currently has 201 stores in the UK, Ireland, Spain, the Netherlands, Portugal, Germany and Belgium.

-Press release issued on behalf of Primark by public relations agency the Holyrood Partnership.
+Press release issued on behalf of Primark by public relations agency the Holyrood PR.